maxmarsc/dave/USER_GUIDE.md

 dave inspect VARIABLE
 ```

-This is useful when you want to add support for a new type of audio container, it
+This is useful when you want to add support for a new type of audio entity, it
 will print out the type as deduced by your debugger.

 It should resolve automatically typedefs and alias.
 If not please raise an issue.